LongForm: Effective Instruction Tuning with Reverse Instructions: Related Work

 \textbf{Data Generation with LMs}: Recent neural network based approaches to NLP rely on large and diverse training datasets.
 Thus, many works focus on augmenting or generating new training examples.
 For example, existing datasets are expanded to enhance model quality for question answering (QA) \cite{longpre-etal-2019-exploration}, part-of-speech tagging \cite{sahin-steedman-2018-data}, and textual similarity \cite{schick-schutze-2021-generating}.
 For a more general-purpose training, Self-Instruct \cite{wang2022selfinstruct} and Unnatural Instructions \cite{honovich2022unnatural} propose the use of LLMs to generate tasks and examples including instructions and outputs.
+WizardLM \cite{xu2024wizardlm} focuses on evolving human-written instructions by prompting LLMs and generating more complicated instructions that require multiple-step reasoning.
 To the best of our knowledge, \DataName is the first work to combine corpora and LLMs to automatically generate a general-purpose text generation dataset.

 \textbf{Corpus Mining}: Most NLP tasks benefit from extracting useful examples from corpora such as machine translation (MT) with bitext mining \cite{resnik-1999-mining} and argument mining.
 Recent approaches use embeddings to find similar texts in different languages to mine human translation from unlabeled data \cite{artetxe-schwenk-2019-margin}.
 These methods have been extended to MT with up to 200 languages \cite{nllbteam2022language}.
 Additionally, some tasks filter sentences from corpora to create diverse training sets for human annotation, such as argument mining \cite{ein2020corpus}.
 Recent works explore methods to mine and restructure corpora (e.g., Wikipedia) to generate synthetic data for conversational QA \cite{zhunyun2022dialog} and closed-book QA \cite{lewis-etal-2021-paq}.